cometbft/cometbft/test/e2e/pkg/grammar/README.md

 `abci_grammar_clean_start.md` and `abci_grammar_recovery.md`, respectively.
 In addition, they have a subdirectory, `grammar-auto`, where the auto-generated code is stored.
 Namely, running `make grammar-gen` from the `e2e` directory will invoke the `gogll` program that will use `abci_grammar_clean_start.md` and `abci_grammar_recovery.md` grammars as input and produce lexer and parser for them.
-All the code `gogll` generates, is stored in the respected `grammar-auto` folder.
+All the code `gogll` generates, is stored in the mentioned `grammar-auto` folder.

 `checker.go` and `checker_test.go` files contain the logic of the `GrammarChecker` abstraction and its tests.
 The `GrammarChecker` abstraction is used to check whether a specific set of `abci.Requests` respects the